LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 ## 3.3.1 Compartment Search Performance

 The IBM FHIR Server now supports the ability to compute and store compartment membership values during ingestion.
 Once stored, these values can help accelerate compartment-related search queries.
-To use this feature, update the IBM FHIR Server to the latest version and run a reindex operation.
-See the release notes for Release 4.5.0 for details.
+To use this feature, update the IBM FHIR Server at least version 4.5.1 and run a reindex operation as described in the release notes for Release 4.5.0.
 The reindex operation reprocesses the resources stored in the database, computing and storing the new compartment reference values.
-After the reindex operation has completed, add the following configuration element to the relevant tenant fhir-server-config.json file to allow the search queries to use the pre-computed values:
+After the reindex operation has completed, add the `useStoredCompartmentParam` configuration element to the relevant tenant fhir-server-config.json file to allow the search queries to use the pre-computed values:

 ```
     {